Kristina01111000/Drws_site/README.md

 8/24
-In info section of book, ad you can get the book as a reward if you join the patreon Make a new homepage using the concept he sent, using the slider plugin keep it as a temp homepage for now, no widgets, fullscreen
-Have a link that says “not sure you are ready to join?
-Try our free 30 day challenge” Talk to constant contact about the email list join on the peepso sign up peepso can't get the join email list here section on the sign up Add the email list to the are you sure page, to get the scorecard
+In info section of book, ad you can get the book as a reward if you join the patreon Have a link that says “not sure you are ready to join?
+Try our free 30 day challenge” Add the email list to the are you sure page, to get the scorecard